SmileiPIC/Smilei/doc/Sphinx/units.rst

 Macro-particle weights
 ^^^^^^^^^^^^^^^^^^^^^^

-Macro-particles are assigned a *statistical weight* which represents their contribution to the plasma distribution function.
+Macro-particles are assigned a *statistical weight* which measures their contribution to the plasma distribution function.
-In :program:`Smilei`, this weight is defined at the beginning of the simulation for each particle and is never modified afterwards.
+In :program:`Smilei`, this weight is defined for each particle at the moment of its creation (usually at the beginning of the simulation), and is never modified afterwards.
 Its definition reads:

 .. math::